 • An employee which has stayed in Poland for business needs for more than 183 days during the tax year (also according to the DTA provisions) and does not have a center of life interests in Poland – the employee will establish a limited tax liability in Poland,

-• An employee which has stayed in Poland for business needs for less than 183 days during the tax year (also according to the DTA provisions) and has a center of life interests in Poland – the employee will establish unlimited tax liability in Poland.
+• An employee which has stayed in Poland for business needs for more than 183 days during the tax year (also according to the DTA provisions) and has a center of life interests in Poland – the employee will establish unlimited tax liability in Poland.

 Obligations of the employee seconded by a foreign employer to work in Poland